-Starting with the first application of larotrectinib within the frame of the study (i.e. up to one month prior to signing ICF),, all non-serious adverse events (AE) must be documented on the AE Report Form or in the CRF/EDC system and forwarded to the MAH within 7 calendar days of awareness.
-All serious AEs (SAE) must be documented and forwarded immediately (within one business day of awareness).
-For each AE, the investigator must assess and document the seriousness, duration, relationship to product, action taken and outcome of the event.
-For patients enrolled retrospectively (i.e. signing the ICF within one month after start of larotrectinib treatment), all AEs after start of larotrectinib treatment have to be documented in the CRF retrospectively.
+Starting with the first application of larotrectinib within the frame of the study (i.e. up to two months \pm three days prior to signing ICF) and throughout the treatment period (including up to 30 days after last treatment), all non-serious adverse events (Aes) must be documented on the AE Report Form or in the CRF/EDC system and forwarded to the MAH within 7 calendar days of awareness.
+All serious Aes (SAE) must be documented and forwarded immediately (within one business day of awareness).